-The fair value of the long-term debt, excluding the derivative liability, at December 31, 2013 and 2012 is approximately \$750,700 and \$686,800, respectively, compared to its carrying value, excluding the derivative liability, of \$363,874 and \$391,628, respectively.
+The fair value of the long-term debt, excluding the derivative liability, at December 31, 2014 and 2013 is approximately \$853,500 and \$750,700, respectively, compared to its carrying value, excluding the derivative liability, of \$453,817 and \$363,874, respectively.
 The Company estimates the fair value of its long-term debt using a combination of quoted market prices for similar financing arrangements and expected future payments discounted at risk-adjusted rates, which are considered level 2 inputs.

-At December 31, 2013 and 2012, the Company's short-term investments were comprised of time deposits with financial institutions that have maturities that exceed 90 days from the date of acquisition; however they all mature within one year from the respective balance sheet dates.
-The short-term investments are accounted for as held-to-maturity debt instruments, at amortized cost, which approximates their fair value.
+At December 31, 2014 and 2013, the Company's short-term investments were comprised of time deposits with financial institutions that have maturities that exceed 90 days from the date of acquisition; however they all mature within one year from the respective balance sheet dates.
+The short-term investments acquired in the Capella acquisition are accounted for as available for sale instruments, at fair value.
+The Company's remaining short-term investments are accounted for as held-to-maturity debt instruments, at amortized cost, which approximates their fair value.
 The investments are funded with excess cash not expected to be needed for operations prior to maturity; therefore, the Company believes it has the intent and ability to hold the short-term investments until maturity.
 At each reporting date, the Company performs an evaluation to determine if any unrealized losses are other-than-temporary.
 No other-than-temporary impairments have been recognized on these securities, and there are no unrecognized holding gains or losses for these securities during the periods presented.
 There have been no transfers to or from the held-to-maturity classification.
 All decreases in the account balance are due to returns of principal at the securities' maturity dates.
 Interest on the securities is recognized as interest income when earned.

-At December 31, 2013 and 2012, the Company's cash and cash equivalents were comprised of demand deposits, time deposits with maturities of three months or less when purchased, and money market funds.
+At December 31, 2014 and 2013, the Company's cash and cash equivalents were comprised of demand deposits, time deposits with maturities of three months or less when purchased, and money market funds.
 The Company estimates the fair value of its cash, cash equivalents, and short-term investments using level 2 inputs.
-Based on the current interest rates for similar investments with comparable credit risk and time to maturity, the fair value of the Company's cash, cash equivalents, and short-term investments approximate the carrying amounts reported in the consolidated balance sheets.
+Based on the current interest rates for similar investments with comparable credit risk and time to maturity, the fair value of the Company's cash, cash equivalents, and held-to-maturity short-term investments approximate the carrying amounts reported in the consolidated balance sheets.